Ask to Hear Both Sides Before Passing Judgment

 Now, I can choose to whine constructively, to whine less, and to be a responsible whiner.

-Yes, you can whine constructively when you do so to get help to fix a problem such as a leaking roof or the local river being poisoned.
+Yes, you can whine constructively when you do so to get help to fix a problem such as a leaking roof, the local river being poisoned, or to get help with a fire.

 - Whine to get help, not to annoy.